oracle/python-cx_Oracle/doc/subscription.rst

    notification.

+.. attribute:: Message.queries

+   This read-only attribute returns a list of message query objects that give information about query result sets  changed for this notification.
+This attribute will be None if the cqqos parameter did not include the flag cx_Oracle.SUBSCR_CQ_QOS_QUERY when the subscription was created.

+.. attribute:: Message.subscription

+   This read-only attribute returns the subscription object for which this notification was generated.

 .. attribute:: Message.tables

    This read-only attribute returns a list of message table objects that give information about the tables changed for this notification.
+This attribute will be None if the cqqos parameter included the flag cx_Oracle.SUBSCR_CQ_QOS_QUERY when the subscription was created.

 .. attribute:: Message.type